Generative AI meets 3D: A Survey on Text-to-3D in AIGC Era: Text-to-3D Methods and Directions

-In recent years, with the success of text-to-image generation modelling~\cite{zhang2023text}, text-to-3D generation has also attracted the attention of the deep learning community~\cite{jain2022zero,mohammad2022clip,poole2022dreamfusion,lin2022magic3d,wang2022score,xu2022dream3d,han2023zero3d}.
-However, the scarcity of 3D data makes expansion with data challenging.
-DreamField~\cite{jain2022zero} and CLIP-Mesh~\cite{mohammad2022clip} rely on pre-trained image-text models~\cite{radford2021learning} to optimize underlying 3D representations (RMS and meshes) in order to alleviate the training data problem, achieving high text-image alignment scores for all 2D renderings.
-Although these methods avoid the costly requirement of 3D training data and primarily rely on a large-scale pre-trained image-text model, they often yield less realistic 2D renderings.
-Recently, DreamFusion~\cite{poole2022dreamfusion} and Magic3D~\cite{lin2022magic3d} has demonstrated impressive capabilities in text-to-3D synthesis by leveraging a powerful pre-trained text-to-image diffusion model as a strong image prior.
+With the success of text-to-image generation modeling~\cite{zhang2023text}, text-to-3D generation has also gained attention from the deep learning community~\cite{jain2022zero,mohammad2022clip,poole2022dreamfusion,lin2022magic3d,wang2022score,xu2022dream3d,han2023zero3d}.
+However, the scarcity of 3D data makes expanding datasets challenging.
+Early approaches such as Dream Fields~\cite{jain2022zero} and CLIP-Mesh~\cite{mohammad2022clip} first rely on pre-trained image-text models~\cite{radford2021learning} to optimize underlying 3D representations (RMS and meshes) in order to alleviate the training data problem, achieving high text-image alignment scores for all 2D renderings.
+Although these methods avoid the costly requirement of 3D training data and primarily rely on large-scale pre-trained image-text models, they often produce unrealistic 2D renderings.
+To address these limitations, DreamFusion~\cite{poole2022dreamfusion} and SJC~\cite{wang2022score} utilize powerful pre-trained text-to-image diffusion models as strong image priors and employ neural fields as the 3D representation, showcasing impressive capabilities in text-to-3D synthesis.
+The development of text-to-3D generation are featured by three seminal methods: \textit{CLIP-Forge}~\cite{sanghi2022clip}, \textit{Dream Fields}~\cite{jain2022zero}, and \textit{DreamFusion}~\cite{poole2022dreamfusion}, which are summarized in the following.

-\textit{CLIP-Forge}~\cite{sanghi2022clip} was the first to attempt to apply a pre-trained text-to-image model to 3D generation and was successful.
-CLIP-Forge is a novel approach to text-to-shape generation that involves no paired text-shape labels.
-It uses a pre-trained text encoder and an autoencoder to obtain a latent space for shapes.
-A normalizing flow network is then conditioned with text features to generate a shape embedding which is then converted into 3D shape.
-CLIP-Forge has an efficient generation process which requires no inference time optimization and can generate multiple shapes for a given text.
-See Figure \ref{fig:clipforge} for details.
-This method also has the advantage of avoiding the expensive inference time optimizations as employed in existing text-to-shape generation models.
-Extensive evaluation of the method in various zero-shot generation settings is provided, both qualitatively and quantitatively.